AndreBBM/Anki-Notes-Creator/README.md

 ## Objective:

-This project aims to facilitate the creation of flashcards for the Anki memorization software.
-The Anki Notes Creator automatically generates cards from a text file containing only the desired target words. **Using just the desired word, the cards are created with the word and an example sentence on the front, and the translation of both on the back, along with the pronunciation of each ideogram and links to online dictionaries for the word.**
+Creates complete and well structured cards for japanese vocabulary in Anki.
+The Anki Notes Creator automatically generates cards from a text file containing just the desired target words. **Using just the desired word, the notes are created with the word and an example sentence on the front, and the translation of both on the back, along with the pronunciation of each ideogram and links to online dictionaries for the word.**

+### Example:

+#### Front:
 ![Front](card_front.png)

+#### Back:
 ![Back](card_back.png)

 ### Requirements: